ddiLab/BloodFlow/examples/embolism/README.md

 When in BloodFlow/rbc: `cp fix* path/to/lammps/src`
 3. The embolism.sh executable file needs to have a directory path updated.
 This file is in BloodFlow/examples/embolism. \
 `EMB_PATH=path/to/your/embolism`
+4. Go to lammps/src and make sure the MOLECULE and MC packages are installed : \
+`make yes-<packagename>`
-4. Compile lammps as a library, go to folder lammps/src, type `make mpi mode=lib`.
+5. Compile lammps as a library, go to folder lammps/src, type `make mpi mode=lib`.
 You will need to append `-std=c++11` flags in CCFLAGS in Makefile.mpi under lammps/src/MAKE folder.
-When compiling the executable file later on, an error might occur complaining about package that is needed in lammps (I had to install the MC package).
-Enter the lammps/src directory and use the command `make yes-<packagename>`, remake lammps as a library, and rebuild the executable.
-5. go to embolism/build and use the command: `cmake -C /path/to/BloodFlow/sites/cooley.cmake ../`\
+6. go to embolism/build and use the command: `cmake -C /path/to/BloodFlow/sites/cooley.cmake ../`\
 `make`
-6. A executable named embolism should now exist in the embolism directory.
+7. A executable named embolism should now exist in the embolism directory.
 Finally, use the following command while in the embolism directory to submit the code to run on a Cooley node:
 `qsub -n 1 -t 10 -A <ProjectName> ./embolism.sh` (My ProjectName is visualization) The parameters of this command can be different, [Cooley Overview](https://www.alcf.anl.gov/support-center/cooley/submitting-jobs-cooley)